A5b84/held-item-info/README.md

 * Authors of written books
 * `Unbreakable` tag
 * Banner pattern type (only for `Banner Pattern` items, not for actual banners)
-* Type of tropical fish inside a bucket
+* Type of tropical fish inside of a bucket